-The Candy Challenge Is Taking Over Social Media — Here's What Experts Think About It
+The Candy Challenge Is Taking Over Social Media, But Is It Harmful For Kids?

 If you've been on Instagram or Facebook recently, you've probably seen parents doing the "candy challenge."
 Parents put a bowl of candy in front of their toddler and walk away, telling the little one not to touch it until they come back.
 But is the candy challenge funny or harmful?